cs1302uga/cs1302-c4-alpha/README.rst

 Below is an example of some code that drops a winning token into the grid of the game object depicted above, then checks for that win using the object's ``isLastDropConnectFour`` method.
-The code is followed by an illustration of what the inside of that object should look like immediately after the code has executed -- please note that the object moves into the ``GamePhase.OVER`` phase immediately after the last call to ``isLastDropConnectFour()`` has executed:
+The code is followed by an illustration of what the inside of that object should look like immediately after the code has executed.
+Please note that the object moves into the ``GamePhase.OVER`` phase immediately after the last call to ``isLastDropConnectFour()`` has executed:

 .. code-block:: java